Iguvine Tablets: Tefer Iovios (VIb 22-42)

 (38) Assigning of the prosecta (cuts of sacrificial meat).

 Assigning of the libation accompanying the persondro sorsale at the right foot where the sorso was offered to the god (profanated).

 Assigning of the libation accompanying the persondro staflare at the left foot as above.

 Burning or inhumation of the persondro sorsale.

 Burning or inhumation of the persondro staflare.

 (40) Throwing away over the head the vessels used for the persondro during the prayer on the incense (or cereal meal).

-Fisus Sancius (here appealed to also as Fisovius = Fiducius) (VIb 3-18):
+Fisus Sancius (VIb 3-18)

+It is perhaps possible that the Fisovius Sancius and the Fisus Sancius described in the text are the same beings, though—according to Poultney—the exact relationship between these two entities is unclear.

 Sacrifice of three suckling piglets with the usual prayers, consecration with incense (or meal) and grains as at the Trebulan gate.

 Wearing of the mandraculum (white cloth) around the right hand by the officiant.

 Adding of the ficla and strucla to the prosecta.

 Placing of the sopo (offa) at the back.

 (5) The officiant while kneeling offers the libation, the mefa and the spefa spilling them from the vessels.

 (6) Prayers for the arx and the community.

 (16) During the prayers libation and tripodium.